-Bundled Payment.
-Hospitals See the Advantages, But Face Challenges, Too.
-While most hospital leaders see the advantages of moving to bundled payments for an episode of care, many are unprepared either for the mindset or the mechanics required to implement the emerging reimbursement model.
-Here are the concerns and possible strategies you should consider.
+Bundled Payment: Hospitals See the Advantages, But Face Challenges, Too.
+While most hospital leaders see the advantages of moving to bundled payments for episodes of care, many are unprepared either for the mindset or the mechanics required to implement the emerging reimbursement model.
+Here are the concerns and possible strategies hospitals should consider.

 Cover story: Renewed Interest In Shared Decision Making.
-Twenty years after its the introduction of shared decision making (SDM), health plans are seizing on this strategy to help patients choose among a variety of treatment options.
-Seeking to counterbalance physicians’ preferences, health plans are increasing their efforts to get more patients involved in SDM.
-Electronic medical record systems alert physicians to offer tools to help patients make decisions about the best care.
-Often, patients choose less risky and less unpleasant options, and lower costs are a welcome extra.
-Federal regulations for accountable care organizations and for the meaningful use of electronic health record (EHR) systems promote SDM as a way to engage patients more fully in making care decisions.
+Twenty years after the introduction of shared decision making, health plans are seizing on this strategy to help patients choose among treatment options.
+Seeking to counterbalance physicians’ preferences, health plans are increasing their efforts to get more patients involved in decision making.
+Electronic medical record systems alert physicians to offer tools to help patients decide what’s best.
+Often, patients choose less risky and less unpleasant options, sometimes lowering costs.
+Federal regulations promote these methods to engage patients more fully care decisions.

 Cover Story: This Year’s Model: Are We on the Way to a Real ‘Learning Health Care System’?
-The fact that we waste hundreds of billions a year is all the more infuriating because we have the ability right now to stop the hemorrhaging.
-The Institute of Medicine says the U.S. health care system wastes $750 billion each year.
-In a report published in September, Best Care at Lower Cost: The Path to Continuously Learning Health Care in America, the IOM detailed how this amount was wasted on unnecessary services and excessive administrative costs and by failing to eliminate fraud.
-It’s a staggering figure, but here’s perhaps a more staggering fact: We know how to eliminate this waste, says Brent C. James, MD, the chief quality officer and executive director of the Institute for Health Care Delivery Research at Intermountain Healthcare in Salt Lake City.
+In a report published in September 2012, Best Care at Lower Cost: The Path to Continuously Learning Health Care in America, the Institute of Medicine said the U.S. health care system wastes $750 billion each year on unnecessary services and excessive administrative costs and by failing to eliminate fraud.
+But here’s perhaps a more astonishing fact: We know how to eliminate this waste, says Brent C. James, MD, of the Institute for Health Care Delivery Research at Intermountain Healthcare in Salt Lake City.

 Feature Article: Medical Homeless: Ophthalmology and the PCMH.
 The patient-centered medical home is evolving, but specialists are still looking for their place.